Arkansas AG greenlights ballot language for casino license amendment | Arkansas Democrat Gazette

-Arkansas Attorney General Tim Griffin on Wednesday revised and certified proposed ballot language for a proposed constitutional amendment that would repeal the Arkansas Racing Commission's authority to issue a casino license in Pope County and require local voter approval in a countywide special election for any new casino license in Arkansas.
+Arkansas Attorney General Tim Griffin on Wednesday revised and certified ballot language for a proposed constitutional amendment that would repeal the Arkansas Racing Commission's authority to issue a casino license in Pope County and require local voter approval in a countywide special election for a new casino license outside of three counties in Arkansas.

 The Republican attorney general's action clears the way for the Local Voters in Charge ballot committee to begin collecting signatures of registered voters in its bid to qualify its proposed constitutional amendment for the Nov.
 5 general election ballot.

-The committee will be required to turn in 90,704 signatures of registered voters in Arkansas, including signatures from 50 counties, to the Secretary of State's office by July 5 to qualify the proposed constitutional amendment for the general election ballot.
+The committee will be required to turn in 90,704 signatures of registered Arkansas voters, including signatures from 50 counties, to the secretary of state's office by July 5 to qualify the proposed constitutional amendment for the general election ballot.

-The popular name for the proposed constitutional amendment that Griffin certified Wednesday states: "An amendment requiring local voter approval in a countywide special election for certain new casino licenses and repealing authority to issue a casino license in Pope County, in Arkansas."
+Hans Stiritz, a spokesman for the Local Voters in Charge ballot committee, said Wednesday, "We're grateful for the attorney general's careful consideration and ultimate approval of this proposed amendment submitted by Local Voters in Charge.

+"This measure will keep casinos out of communities that don't want them, and allow local voters to determine the character of their own hometowns," he said in a written statement.
+"We look forward to bringing our proposal to the voters of Arkansas during this busy canvassing season, and ultimately to the ballot this fall."

-On March 6, the committee submitted a second version of its proposed ballot language, according to the attorney general's office's records.
-Wednesday was the deadline for the attorney general's office to respond to the latest proposal.
+On March 6, the committee submitted its second version of its proposed ballot language to the attorney general's office, according to the attorney general's office records.

 Through Feb.
 29, the committee reported raising $250,100 in contributions and spending $185,075, leaving $65,025 in its treasury.